The DeepJoint algorithm: An innovative approach for studying the longitudinal evolution of quantitative mammographic density and its association with screen-detected breast cancer risk: Results

-Individual and dynamic breast cancer risk predictions for the next five years were computed using the optimal joint model (Model 3, Table~\ref{t:JM_DA_PD}).
-We illustrate the results for 24 randomly selected women who started screening at ages 42, 54, or 65, assessing their 5-year breast cancer risk at landmark times corresponding to different age ranges for each group ($45-49$, $58-62$, and $68-72$ years, respectively).
-Results for the group of women starting their screening at age 54 are presented in Figure~\ref{f:dyn_pred_age54_w5}, and other group's figures are provided in the Appendix.
-Comparing age groups, breast cancer risk seemed to increase with age for women with similar dense area or percent density profiles (example: Subjects 14, 5, and 12 in Figure~\ref{f:dyn_pred_age54_w5} and Appendix Figures~\ref{f:dyn_pred_age42_w5} and~\ref{f:dyn_pred_age65_w5}, respectively).
-Within an age group, women with consistently high breast density levels over time exhibited higher 5-year breast cancer risks, coherent with results in Table~\ref{t:JM_DA_PD}.
-Also, individual 5-year breast cancer risk probabilities differed when using either dense area or percent density as the longitudinal biomarker for some women (example: Subject 18 in Figure~\ref{f:dyn_pred_age54_w5}).
+Individual and dynamic risk predictions in the next five years were computed using the optimal joint model (Model 3, Table~\ref{t:JM_DA_PD}).
+We illustrate the results for 24 randomly selected women, grouped according to age at screening initiation: 42 years (Group 1), 54 years (Group 2), and 65 years (Group 3).
+For each group, we evaluate 5-year breast cancer risk at landmark ages within the following intervals: 45–49 years for Group 1, 58–62 years for Group 2, and 68–72 years for Group 3.
+Results for Group 2 are presented in Figure~\ref{f:dyn_pred_age54_w5}, and other group's figures are provided in the Appendix.
+Comparing age groups, breast cancer risk seemed to increase with age for women with similar dense area or percent density profiles.
+Within an age group, women with consistently high mammographic density levels over time exhibited higher 5-year breast cancer risks, coherent with results in Table~\ref{t:JM_DA_PD}.
+Also, individual 5-year risk probabilities differed when using either dense area or percent density as the longitudinal biomarker for some women.
 We also computed individual 2-year breast cancer risk predictions for all groups to align with screening visit frequencies, yielding similar results (Appendix).

 Next, we assessed the predictive performance of Model 3 (Table~\ref{t:JM_DA_PD}) when considering dense area or percent density as the longitudinal biomarker using AUC and BS.
 Evaluation considered breast cancer risk predictions at landmark times $s =\{41, 42, ..., 65\}$ and a fixed prediction window of $w = 5$ years.
 Comparing the two joint models, we reported the $\Delta(AUC)$ and $\Delta(BS)$, representing the differences in AUC and BS between the model with percent density versus the one with dense area.
-Results in Figure~\ref{f:pred_accuracy_w5} showed similar discrimination ability with a slight advantage for the joint model with dense area, though statistically insignificant as 0 was into the $95\%$ confidence interval of $\Delta(AUC)$.
+Results in Figure~\ref{f:pred_accuracy_w5} suggested similar discrimination ability with a slight advantage for the joint model with dense area, though statistically insignificant as 0 was into the $95\%$ confidence interval of $\Delta(AUC)$.
 Models' calibration was comparable, with $\Delta(BS)$ values close to zero.
 Similar trends were observed for a fixed prediction window of $w = 2$ years (Appendix).